luxfi/LPs/LP-137-gpu-residency-invariant.md

 asserted in CI on every build.
 "Satisfied" = code path proven correct once but not blocked by CI.
 "Pending" = not yet landed.

+> The test oracle is non-authoritative: blst may appear only in test
+> targets and never in production link graphs.
+Items 6 and 7 below are
+> the mechanical enforcement of this rule.

 | # | Invariant | Status |
 |---|---|---|
 | 1 | All 9 LP-134 chains GPU-native (state + canonical transition on device) | ✓ enforced (per-VM determinism harness, `LP-137-COVERAGE.md`) |